The Bishop Arts District has established itself as a true Dallas neighborhood destination.

 Revelers Hall is a must-visit for jazz music and drinks.

-Texas Theatre is historical in Dallas.
+The historical Texas Theatre in Dallas.

 The Bishop Arts District is arguably Dallas’ most up-and-coming neighborhood of the moment.
 There has been so much new popping up there in the last year or so, as well as lots of shops and restaurants that have been established for quite a while.
 New apartment buildings are going up every day, bringing more residents to the ever-expanding area.